 Biological Sciences Faculty

 Ten faculty members represent the biological sciences programs at Florida Tech.
-While many other research universities contain specialized and isolated departments based on biological subdisciplines, we have assembled a spectrum of experts who excel within specialized areas, yet are committed to an interdisciplinary approach to the study of biology.
+While many other research universities contain specialized and isolated departments based on biological subdisciplines, we have assembled a spectrum of experts who excel within specialized areas, yet are committed to an interdisciplinary approach to the study of life sciences.

 List of Faculty Members

 Dr Tristan Fiedler, Assistant Professor

 Dr Eric Guisbert, Associate Professor

 Dr Charles Polson, Associate Professor